List of webcomics in print: Publication of webcomics

 Though mainstream comic book publishers have typically been wary of licensing webcomics and adapting them into a print format, the rise of webcomics in the 2000s coincided with an American boom in graphic novels.
 Anna Baddeley, writing for The Guardian, stated that the established fanbase many webcomics have could give publishers a chance to attract new audiences to the print format, making webcomics an attractive focus for publishers.
 The traditional audience base for webcomics and print comics are vastly different, and webcomic readers do not necessarily go to bookstores.
 For some webcartoonists, a print release may be considered the "goal" of a webcomic series, while for others, comic books are "just another way to get the content out."

 Caitlin Rosberg, writing for Paste Magazine, noted that "digital-first" comics, as found on platforms such as ComiXology, Marvel Unlimited and DC Comics' Digital First, share more aspects with printed comics than with webcomics.
 With the exception of two-page spreads and the occasional large-panel layout, the formatting of such digital comics are indistinguishable from their print counterparts.
 "Digital-first" comics can almost seamlessly transition from screen to print, as they are designed with this leap in platform in mind.
 Rosberg claimed that such comics are not webcomics, as webcomics are designed for consumption only on the World Wide Web, often using infinite canvas techniques or uncommon page formats.
-Similarly, Lauren Davis wrote for Comics Alliance that "webcomics are not print comics that happen to appear on the web.
+Similarly, Lauren Davis wrote for ComicsAlliance that "webcomics are not print comics that happen to appear on the web.
 They're a distinct animal, offer a distinct reading experience, and should be evaluated accordingly."